straz/artificialtrust/_definitions/soft.md

 the outcome.
 Emotion modifies decisions, making them either softer or harder than decisions you'd make using reason alone.

-Experienced experts use emotion differently than beginners who face a problem for the first time.
-For an expert, emotion captures the accumulated wisdom of past experience.
-For the inexperienced, emotion provides the confidence necessary for action even if the confidence is entirely unjustified.

 Emotion is about immediacy; it removes hesitation.
 For both experts and beginners, the decision is swift regardless of whether the decision is wise or unwise.